How to enable Bluetooth on Windows 11

 4. (Optional) Turn off the Bluetooth toggle switch to disable the feature.

-Once you complete the steps, Bluetooth will enable on your computer.
+Once you complete the steps, Bluetooth will be enabled on your computer.

 To enable Bluetooth quickly with the Quick Settings shortcut on Windows 11, use these steps: